kstawiski/OmicSelector/README.md

 OmicSelector_setup()
 ```

 Please note that application of `mxnet` requires the `mxnet` R package which is not installed automatically.
 You can search for `mxnet R package` in Google to find the tutorial on package installation or just use our docker container.
+If you install JRE, R and Rtools in Windows, this should work.

 ## Footnote